hashicorp/terraform-provider-aws/website/docs/r/datapipeline_definition.html.markdown

 The following arguments are required:

 * `pipeline_id` - (Required) ID of the pipeline.
 * `pipeline_object` - (Required) Configuration block for the objects that define the pipeline.
-These objects overwrite the existing pipeline definition.
 See below

 The following arguments are optional:

-* `parameter_object` - (Optional) Configuration block for the objects that define the pipeline.
-These objects overwrite the existing pipeline definition.
+* `parameter_object` - (Optional) Configuration block for the parameter objects used in the pipeline definition.
 See below
-* `parameter_value` - (Optional) Configuration block for the objects that define the pipeline.
-These objects overwrite the existing pipeline definition.
+* `parameter_value` - (Optional) Configuration block for the parameter values used in the pipeline definition.
 See below

 ### `pipeline_object`